gvwilson/thirdbit/src/fiction/santas/index.md

 when Santa Hood popped up beside him like an otter and said, "Here, let me do that."

-[^one-boot]: His mother always told him to do up his laces properly so he didn't trip and break his neck.
+[^one-boot]: His mother always told him to tie his laces properly so he didn't trip and break his neck.
 It had never occurred to him to say, "But what if I fall into another universe and need to get my boots off so I don't drown?"

 Panting and kicking furiously to stay afloat,
 Finner squelched his panic long enough